hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 The file name can (and usually will) be a template.
 It can contain replacement symbols preceded by a % that allow to use the jobid etc. in the name of the file to ensure unique file names.
-The most useful of such symbols is ``%j`` which will be replaced by the unque jobid.
+The most useful of such symbols is ``%j`` which will be replaced by the unique jobid.
 A full list of replacement symbols can be found in `the sbatch manual page <https://slurm.schedmd.com/sbatch.html>`_.